Starting a company and scaling a company are two entirely different jobs

-When we started Contactually in 2011, we had no idea what we were doing.
+When we started Contactually in 2011, we had no idea what we were doing, we didn’t know about the importance of setting goals for your business back then.

 We sort of had an idea, but we couldn’t articulate what problem we solved for customers.
 We knew we had to reach more users, but we didn’t know how.
 We knew we eventually had to make money, but we didn’t know how to build a sales team (or even if we should charge customers).
 And prior to incorporating the company, we’d only known each other for four months.